mmmirrra/mmmirrra.github.io/_posts/2024-02-25-JavaScriptHtml-web.markdown

   - Web operates on Server ↔ Client structure
 - HTTP : Conventions for communication between web servers and web clients to send and receive necessary data
   - Enter a URL in a web browser
     → A DNS server converts a URL to an IP address and forwards it to a web browser
     → A web browser requests an HTML page from a web server
     → A web server requests a page
     → Forwards a found page to a web server
     → A web server sends an HTML file to a web browser
+    → The browser analyzes and converts HTML elements and outputs them to the screen
     → Users can view the HTML file in the browser

 <br />
 ### Configuring Web Page